coderyeasin/map-polygon/README.md

 ## [Polygon Map ](https://polygon-map.vercel.app/)

-At First Clone this [Repository](https://github.com/coderyeasin/bookish.git) and then open this project in `VS Code` then install existing packages with using below command line.
+At First Clone this [Repository](https://github.com/coderyeasin/bookish.git) and then open this project in `VS Code` then install existing packages using below command line.

 ```bash